 Dr Jun Ohashi

-The Asia Pacific region hosts an immense variety of languages and dialects, many of which are losing prominence in the face of increasing globalization.
-The study of these languages is crucial to create a record for these endangered groups.
-This research also provides an opportunity for scholarly analysis of a variety of issues - political alliances, ethnic identity and historical contact - that are embedded in the language.
+The Asia Pacific region hosts an immense variety of languages and dialects, many of which continue to develop in the face of globalisation.
+The study of language is intricately related to the study of social change.
+Researchers in this area are experts in the study of the development of language as it relates to broader issues of culture, development and history.
 Staff with interests in this area are Assoc.
 Professor Yongxian Luo and Dr Michael Ewing.

 Gender is a key approach to the understanding of Asian cultures and society.
 A number of Asia Institute staff have made important contributions to the study of differences and meanings of gender roles in Indonesia, China, Japan and Thailand.Gender is studied through literature, popular culture, social institutions, medical systems, workplace practices and language.
 Staff with interests in this area include Dr Claire Maree, Dr Christina Mayer, Assoc.
 Professor Nana Oishi, and Dr Ana Dragojlovic.